abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 The category of sets
 ---

-We began by reviewing the mother of all categories - *the category of sets*
+We began by reviewing the mother of all categories - *the category of sets*.

 ![The category of sets](category_sets.svg)

-The category of sets contains within itself many other categories, such as the category of types in programming languages.
+We also saw that it contains within itself many other categories, such as the category of types in programming languages.

 Special types of categories
 ---

-We also learned about some *special types of categories* each of which has some distinct properties, like categories that have just one *object* (monoids, groups) and categories that have only one *morphism* between any two objects (preorders, partial orders.)
+We also learned about other algebraic objects that turned out to be just *special types of categories*, like categories that have just one *object* (monoids, groups) and categories that have only one *morphism* between any two objects (preorders, partial orders.)

 ![Types of categories](category_types.svg)